 - –regulatory signs and symbols: prohibition, mandatory and limitation or restriction

 - –safety and lockout tags: danger and out-of-service tags.

 This course requires you to demonstrate competency by completing both theory and practical assessments.

-Upon completion of this course, students will be issued with a Statement of Training for CPCCWHS1001 – Prepare to work safely in the construction industry (QLD White Card).
+Upon completion of this course, students will be issued with a Statement of Attainment for CPCCWHS1001 – Prepare to work safely in the construction industry and a laminated QLD White Card.